BrodaOJ56/Alt_school/README.md

-# This is my learning note at Alt School Africa.
+# This is my learning note at Alt School Africa

 NB: I use windows OS